Voulnet/desharialize/README.md

 After that, this serialized string, whose encoding is utf-16 is sent to be Hex-encoded, and then reversed, and also the length of this serialized string (after encoding, hexing and reversing) is calculated in hex (the length, that is - also encoded, hexed and reversed) and then put in front of the string so we have a string for example like "__bp82c135009700370047005600d60...etc", which actually means length of 82c1, so reversing that is 1c28 in hex, meaning 7208 in decimal.
 After that we have 35009700370047005600, so let's reverse that into 00530079007300740065, and decoding this from utf-16 and hex, we have 0x5379737465 which in ascii is Syste (System...etc etc)

+So the way this tool works is that it takes a premade serialized string, adds a known serialized-reversed-hexed string to it, takes your command input, serializes-hexes-encodes it and then puts it instead of the premade serialized placeholder, and voila!
+You now can put your own dynamic serialized string without having to run dotnet code or be restricted to the public payloads available online.

 ## TODO: